aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 #### 3.1.3 Implementation

-Search for "QoS event" in ivs.js and see the implementation
+Search for "QoS event" in ivs.js and see the implementation of the following logic:

-...
+- ...

 #### 3.1.4 Test Plan